HomeEnvironmentHow Climate Change Is Shaping the Modern Home

 Shifting energy acquisition and consumption over to solar energy harvesting is a huge step in reducing the degradation of the ozone layer, which will contribute to slowing down climate change.

-As a bonus, residents that have solar panels installed on their roofs often receive tax breaks since it’s shown as a concerted effort to preserve the environment.
+As a bonus, residents who have solar panels installed on their roofs often receive tax breaks since it’s shown as a concerted effort to preserve the environment.
 In some cases, the government might even provide a grant subsidizing the purchase and installation of solar panels.

-How Towns and Cities are Doing Their Part
+How Towns and Cities Are Doing Their Part

 Many countries are utilizing green tech in order to meet sustainability initiatives and solve ongoing infrastructure problems resulting from climate change.
 For example, it’s estimated that by 2050, one in five countries in the world with face water shortages associated with imminent droughts.

 In preparation for this, efforts are underway to adapt known bodies of water to yield fresh water usable for drinking.
-Dozens of progressive nations are finding new ways to desalinate saltwater for consumption by humans, but the progress is an evergoing development.
+Dozens of progressive nations are finding new ways to desalinate saltwater for consumption by humans, but the progress is an ever-growing development.
 To prolong the access to fresh water that we currently have, exercise caution with how much water you are using.

 More countries are promoting the purchase and use of electronic vehicles to reduce the density of carbon dioxide emissions that come from gas-powered vehicles.
 This comes in the form of creating new legislation requiring accommodations for electronic vehicle owners, such as the UK’s requirement to install EV charging stations with every newly built home.